 whether software running on the back end is being updated with bug fixes (think Equifax), how good their defenses are against attacks, who they share your data with or whether the data is left publicly available to anyone who knows where to look, no attacking needed (this happens a lot).
 I could go on.
 Anyone who tells you to trust a website because it is secure, is either un-informed or lying on purpose because it serves their needs.

 A great website for evaluating the encryption used by a website is the Qualys SSL Server Test.
 Ironically, it does not have extended identity protection.
 Still, it offers both a ton of technical information about encryption and a simple letter grade at the top.
 I suggest testing your most important sites: banking, email and any website holding your sensitive information.
 Every site should get either and A or A+.
 Anything else is a failure.
 The orange horizontal stripes under the letter grade are security failures.
 To be thorough, you need to check each section of a website.
 For example, at the US Social Security Administration, you would check both www.ssa.gov and secure.ssa.gov.
 To put this in perspective, again, encryption is a small piece of a large pie.
 Nothing about the strength of the encryption used to send/receive data tells you anything about whether passwords are stored in plain text, or whether bug fixes are applied to the software running the website, or any other aspect of security.

 Some websites use secret questions as a way to identify you should you forget your password.
 Never answer these truthfully.
 You don't want

-You never know who calls you on the phone.
-Callerid can be spoofed just like the FROM address in email, so the same advice holds: think carefully before taking action based on a single phone call, especially any action involving money, passwords or personal information.
+When someone calls you, you NEVER know who they are.
+Callerid can be spoofed just like the FROM address in email.
+With so many companies being hacked and leaking data, the caller may know things that, at first, it seems only a legitimate caller would know.
+As with email: think carefully before taking action based on a single phone call, especially any action involving money, passwords or personal information.

 Unwanted calls can be reported to the US Government.
 Probably a waste of time.